McLargo/mkdown-docs/docs/architecture/microservices/api-gateway.md

 Some popular API Gateway services are: nginx, HAProxy and Kong.
 AWS, Azure and GCP also provide their own API Gateway services.

+This approach simplifies the client, as communication is one single point instead of one per service.

+It also produces a single point of failure, and if gateway is not optimized or does not scale properly, it could produce a bottleneck.